ybalkind/yonibalkind.com/_posts/2020-06-18-A-unique-proposal-for-fixing-public-education.md

 ## Government Human Capital Contracts

-**The idea is for the government to invite private investors to finance the education of tertiary learners.
-In return, the government commits to repaying the investor a share of the future tax revenue which it (the Government) collects from that learner down the line (if and when the learner enters the working economy and pays income tax).**
+The basic idea is for the government to invite private investors to finance the education of tertiary learners.
+In return, the government commits to repaying the investor a share of the future tax revenue which it (the Government) collects from that learner down the line (if and when the learner enters the working economy and pays income tax).

 I will refer to this idea as Government Human Capital Contracts (or "GHCC").